felixeurich/context-sensitive-system/README.md

 * The script creates the pmml file in your home directory
 * Copy that file into the **models** folder of the application
 * Open the website and test if your activity is detected correctly :)

+## Acknowledgment

+This project was heavily inspired by [jActivity2PMML](https://github.com/riedel/jActivity2PMML).